-Note: Most CMSS students will take 10 hours in Area D and apply two hours to B2.
-Students who choose to emphasize science must take 11 hours in Area D and apply only one hour to B2.
-This option applies to students who take eight hours of science in Area D.
+- Students who take 10 hours in Area D must apply two hours to B2.
+This option will apply to Teacher Education major students not emphasizing science. - Students who take 11 hours in Area D apply only one hour to B2.
+This option applies to students who choose to take eight hours of science in Area D. - Presentational Speaking (1-0-1) COMM 1001